bragggroupiitm/beautiful-jekyll/schedule.md

 ---
 layout: page
-title: Schedule for the semester
+subtitle: Schedule for the semester
 ---

 The topic for this semester will be 'Phase field modelling'.